Frequently Asked Questions

 First, find your name and click on it to see your full meet history.
 Check for errors, missing competitions, competitions that are not yours, etc.

-Next, either message @openpowerlifting on Instagram with your full name, your Instagram, (optional) date of birth (YYYY-MM-DD) or year of birth, best meet total (and the federation that total was achieved in), and lastly include any errors you found in your meet history.
-You can also send this information in an e-mail to email@example.com if you prefer.
+Next, e-mail email@example.com with your full name, your Instagram, (optional) date of birth (YYYY-MM-DD) or year of birth, best meet total (and the federation that total was achieved in), and lastly include any errors you found in your meet history.

 If you know what GitLab is, you can actually tag your Instagram yourself, without asking us at all -- documentation for how to do that is hosted here.